haythemBen/ProgettoWebFronEnd/README.md

 ## Front end React
-front end using React for the social network API.
+Front_End using React for the social network API.

 ## Technologies
 * React 16.10.2